-- a. actual experience adjusted to current conditions where applicable, to the extent it is available, relevant, and sufficiently reliable; - b. other relevant and sufficiently reliable experience, such as industry experience that is properly modified to reflect the circumstances, if actual experience is not available or relevant, or is not sufficiently reliable;
+- a. actual experience adjusted to current conditions where applicable, to the extent it is available, relevant, and sufficiently reliable; - b. other relevant and sufficiently reliable experience, such as industry experience that is properly modified to reflect the circumstances, if actual experience is not available, relevant, or sufficiently reliable; - c. future expectations or estimates, including those inherent in market data, when available and appropriate; and - d. other relevant sources of data or information, including noninsured data as appropriate.

-- c. future expectations or estimates, including those inherent in market data, when available and appropriate; and - d. other relevant sources of data or information, including noninsured data as necessary and appropriate. - 3.2.1 General Principles for all Assumptions-The actuary should develop assumptions in a manner consistent with how the assumptions will be applied.
+The actuary should develop assumptions in a manner consistent with how the assumptions will be applied.
 For example, a lapse assumption will be developed differently if it is to be applied to the total projected lives or to the projected active lives.
 The actuary should be familiar with applicable regulatory considerations as they relate to and govern assumption selection.
-The actuary should refer to ASOP No. 23, Data Quality, and ASOP No. 25, Credibility Procedures. - 3.2.2 Morbidity Assumptions-The actuary should develop morbidity assumptions consistent with all significant plan features, including the types of LTC benefits being provided, the types of optional benefits being provided, the plan's benefit eligibility criteria, the claim adjudication process, the benefit amounts and benefit limits, and the exclusions.
+The actuary should refer to ASOP No. 23, Data Quality, and ASOP No. 25, Credibility Procedures, when selecting, reviewing, or evaluating data to develop assumptions.

+3.2.1 Morbidity Assumptions-The actuary should develop morbidity assumptions consistent with all significant plan features, including the types of LTC benefits being provided, the types of optional benefits being provided, the plan's benefit eligibility criteria, the claim adjudication process, the benefit amounts and benefit limits, and the exclusions.